Franck115/NTM-Assembly/README.md

 # filtering the reads

-filtlong --min_length 1000 --keep_percent 95 ccs-reads > reads.fastq
+'''filtlong --min_length 1000 --keep_percent 95 ccs-reads > reads.fastq
+# Assembly

-# Create multiple reads subsets
+## Create multiple reads subsets

 trycycler subsample --reads reads.fastq --out_dir read_subsets

-# Assembly of the subsets using 3 diff assemblers and moving the ouput to a new folder
+## Assembly of the subsets using 3 diff assemblers and moving the ouput to a new folder
 mkdir assemblies

 ## Assembly using flye